robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

    *** Test Cases ***
    Example
+       Today is ${DATE}
        I type ${1} + ${2}
-       Today is ${DATE}

-A drawback of variables automatically matching custom regular expressions is that it is possible that the value the keyword gets does not actually match the specified regexp.
-For example, variable `${DATE}` in the above example could contain any value and :name:`Today is ${DATE}` would still match the same keyword.
+If the value of the variable is a string, it must match the custom regular expression.
+Non-string values are accepted without validation.

+.. note:: Validating string values against custom regular expressions is new
+          in Robot Framework 5.1.
+Earlier all variable values were accepted without validation.

 __ http://en.wikipedia.org/wiki/Regular_expression
 __ `Embedded arguments matching too much`_